jibin-sebastian/jibin-sebastian/README.md

 ### Internship at SICK Sensor Intelligence :computer:

-Currently, I'm interning at SICK Sensor Intelligence, where I'm diving deep into the world of data analysis and machine learning.
+Currently, I'm working in the Data Science team at SICK Sensor Intelligence, where I'm diving deep into the world of data analysis and machine learning.
 Some of my focus areas include:
+- Working on a Predictive maintenance system.
+Extract, Transform, and Load sensor data using python

-- Data analysis and preprocessing using Pandas, Numpy, Seaborn, and Matlab
+- Data analysis and preprocessing using libraries like Pandas, Numpy, Seaborn, and Matlab
-- Model building and evaluation using Scikit-learn, Tensorflow, and Keras
+- Model building and evaluation
 - Hyperparameter optimization with tools like Optuna and Autosklearn

 ### Data Management at Creditshelf AG :computer: